← All insights

 What does an AI automation consultant do?

 An AI automation consultant analyses your business processes, identifies repetitive tasks that follow predictable patterns, and builds custom systems that handle those tasks automatically.
-This typically involves connecting your existing software tools together, adding AI-powered decision-making, and deploying systems that run without manual intervention.
+The work involves connecting your existing software tools together, adding AI-powered decision-making, and deploying systems that run without manual intervention.
+The best consultants combine technical knowledge with operational experience — knowing not just how to build automation, but which problems in your business are actually worth automating.

 How much does it cost to hire an AI consultant for a small business?